Using a debit card instead of a credit card

 The pros and cons of using a debit card

 Debit cards are useful in a lot of ways.
-For instance, a payday loan can be deposited into your bank account within hours of your online loan application being approved.
+For instance, a payday loan can be deposited into your bank account within hours of your online loa form being approved.
 Money is then yours to spend via a cash withdrawal, personal checks, or your debit card.
 During this recession, many have begun using the latter more and more instead of making credit card purchases.
 While most are already familiar with the convenience of using plastic to pay for items or services, some may not realize the pros and cons of using a debit card, specifically.

 The pros of using a debit card: